-Additionally, as long as both precision and recall are in the range of [0.3, 1.0], FT-Pro always surpasses periodic checkpointing with a positive gain in terms of Time\Reduction.
-In other words, to be effective, the failure predictor should be able to capture at least 30% of failures.
+Additionally, as long as both precision and recall are in the range of [0.3, 1.0], FT-Pro always surpasses periodic checkpointing with a positive gain in terms of Time_Reduction.
+In other words, to be effective, the failure predictor should be able to capture at least 30 percent of failures.
 The figure also suggests that FT-Pro could be further improved by turning off adaptation when either of precision and recall is lower than 0.3.

 The figure also indicates that FT-Pro is more robust to precision than to recall.
-For instance, under the extreme case where precision is 0.1 (meaning that there is only one true failure for every ten predicted failures), FT-Pro is still capable of producing a positive $Time\Reduction$ and $SU\Reduction$ as long as recall is controlled above 0.50.
-Note that FT-Pro adopts a cooperative mechanism for adaptive management such that the user set his/her fault tolerance requests and FT-Pro makes runtime decisions on the invocation of different actions upon these points.
-If the warning is a false alarm, rather than blindly triggering a MIGRATION action, thereby making it robust to false positives.
+For instance, under the extreme case where precision is 0.1 (meaning that there is only one true failure for every 10 predicted failures), FT-Pro is still capable of producing a positive Time_Reduction and SU_Reduction as long as recall is controlled above 0.50.
+Note that FT-Pro adopts a cooperative mechanism for adaptive management such that the user sets his/her fault-tolerant requests, and FT-Pro makes runtime decisions on the invocation of different actions upon these points.
+If the warning is a false alarm, rather than blindly triggering a MIGRATION action, FT-Pro may take a different action based on its evaluation, thereby making it robust to false positives.